Creating a strategy¶

 - In the Technical indicator field type RSI and you get a drop down that consists of RSI and select it (leave the default value)

-- After selecting the Technical indicator, we know that if RSI is below 30, then it is in oversold territory.
-And you would want to buy the stock when RSI crosses above 30, so select crosses above in the comparator field
+- After selecting the Technical indicator, we know that if RSI is above 70, then it is in overbought territory.
+And you would want to sell the stock when RSI crosses below 70, so select crosses below in the comparator field

-- Now in second indicator field select Number and enter 30
+- Now in second indicator field search and select Number and enter 70

-- For Exit condition (Optional): RSI Crosses below 70 you can exit the condition
+- For Exit condition (Optional): RSI Crosses above 30 you can keep as the exit condition

 Streak has made it simple for you, usually the process of coding a similar strategy on traditional platforms would have taken about 2 hours depending on your coding skills and data availability.

-- Add sample basket Bank Nifty - Sample Basket
+- Add sample basket Supertrend - Sample Basket

 - Choose time frame as 10 mins